gh18l/CrawlGPT/README.md

 ## How it do?

 0. Thinking about suitable Google search queries based on the theme with GPT-3.5.
-1. Simulate Google search using each query.
+1. Simulate Google search in entire Internet or given web domain(if any) using each query.
 2. Browse every website.
 3. Extract specific details of the theme from the content of the website with GPT-3.5.
 4. Similar to Auto-GPT, it will independently search for missing details on the Internet based on the langchain implementation of [MRKL](https://arxiv.org/abs/2205.00445) and [ReAct](https://arxiv.org/abs/2210.03629).